telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

-This article explains how to use the NuGet feed and packages provided by Telerik to get the Telerik® UI for ASP.NET Ajax controls in your project.
+This article explains how to use the NuGet feed and packages provided by Telerik to get the Telerik® UI for ASP.NET AJAX controls in your project.

 This feed is available as of Q3 2015 SP1 (ver.
 2015.3.1111).

 >caution  **Prerequisite**
->In order to have the Telerik® UI for ASP.NET Ajax running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.
+>In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.

 ## Telerik NuGet Feed in Visual Studio